k8ssandra/k8ssandra/docs/content/en/contribute/_index.md

 - K8SSANDRA_MEDUSA_BUCKET_SECRET: Region of the S3 bucket.
 - MEDUSA_SECRET: A valid S3 key/secret pair to access the S3 bucket.

+## Prevent running CI for a specific commit

+CI runs can be disabled for specific commits by adding `[skip ci]` in the commit message.
+This can be useful when pushing commits on WIP branches for backup purposes.

 ## Documentation contributions and build environment

 We use [Hugo](https://gohugo.io/) to format and generate this website, the [Docsy](https://github.com/google/docsy) theme for styling and site structure, and [Google Cloud Storage](https://console.cloud.google.com/) to manage the deployment of the site.